Korean Friendship Association: Objectives

 The KFA organizes travel delegations to North Korea.
 Travel is according to experts a primary motivation of membership in KFA: partakers in trips are offered privileged service.

 Structure

 The KFA is the largest friendship association with North Korea.
 It operates in 120 countries.
 There is an Official Delegate in 34 countries.
 The KFA is licensed by the North Korean government and is well-funded and supported.
 The organization is coordinated well "to a certain degree", according to NK News.

 The national associations under the KFA do not receive official funding and operate "as far less than consulates, just slightly more than fan clubs".
 They do not have many functions to support the government of North Korea: they do not support the regime monetarily and do not gather intelligence.

-Official Delegates are responsible for the activities in his/her country and secretaries appointed by the delegates.
+Official Delegates are responsible for the activities in their country and secretaries appointed by the delegates.
 Above the Official Delegates, the "International Organization Committee" consisting of the President, the International Counselor and an International Organization Secretary who control and direct the activities of the KFA worldwide.